Amazon Show Mode Charging Dock review: A tablet accessory worth getting fired up about

 If you already have a case with a built-in stand, you can just put your Fire tablet into Show Mode -- you access the feature by swiping down from the top of the tablet to reveal the settings menu -- and pretend your tablet's an Echo Show (the HD 8 has to be plugged into power to use Show Mode but that's not required for the HD 10).

 What the new Show Mode Charging Dock does is create a more elegant Show experience.
 This docking station accessory costs $40 for the HD 8 and $55 for the HD 10 and is only compatible with current models.
 It includes a cover that magnetically adheres to the dock, fixing your device in place on the angled stand.
-(UK and Australian pricing is not yet available but we'll update this when we find out.)
+(UK and Australian pricing is not yet available, but we'll update this when we get it.)

 How does it work?
 Well, the basic, slim case -- it's made of hard plastic -- has a short, integrated Micro-USB charging cable that plugs into the USB port on the bottom of your tablet.
 To charge your tablet, you set it in the dock -- there are two contact points -- and it charges inductively.
 So while there's a wire from the dock to the wall, for all intents and purposes it's a wireless charging experience.